-- Melt 1 Tbsp of the butter in a saute pan and saute the sliced mushrooms until they're soft.
+- Melt 1 tablespoon of the butter in a saute pan and saute the sliced mushrooms until they're soft.
 Remove from heat and set aside.

-- In a large, heavy-bottomed saucepan, heat the oil and 1 Tbsp of the butter over medium heat.
+- In a large, heavy-bottomed saucepan, heat the oil and 1 tablespoon of the butter over medium heat.
 When the butter has melted, add the chopped shallot or onion.
-Saute for 2-3 minutes or until it is slightly translucent.
+Saute for 2 to 3 minutes or until it is slightly translucent.

 - Add a ladle of hot stock to the rice and stir until the liquid is fully absorbed.
 When the rice appears almost dry, add another ladle of stock and repeat the process.

-Note: It's important to stir constantly, especially while the hot stock gets absorbed, to prevent scorching, and add the next ladle as soon as the rice is almost dry.
+Note: It's important to stir constantly to prevent scorching, especially while the hot stock gets absorbed, and to add the next ladle as soon as the rice is almost dry.

 - Continue adding ladles of hot stock and stirring the rice while the liquid is absorbed.
 As it cooks, you'll see that the rice will take on a creamy consistency as it begins to release its natural starches.

-- Stir in the remaining 2 Tbsp butter, the parmesan cheese, and the parsley, and season to taste with Kosher salt.
+- Stir in the remaining 2 tablespoons butter, the Parmesan cheese, and the parsley, and season to taste with kosher salt.